Under the category of “writing,” I hoped to put together some awesome advice.

 Advice has been a treacherous path for me, both given and received.
-I’ve seen wonderful stories never reach the light of day.
+I’ve seen wonderful stories never reach the light of day, destroyed by lack of voice.
 I do not want to see that happen to you.

 Let me explain…